nrz/ylikuutio/doc/hirvi/hirvi.md

 * Hirvi learns that Kyber-Hirvinen has risen to became the leader of the top secret kyberhirvi squad of the Mammal Liberation Front!
 * Kyber-Hirvinen teaches Kyber-Hirvi in using their kyber skills.
+* As one kyber skill Kyber-Hirvi may be able to change the game music!

+### Mission: Kyber-Hirvi must join the climate demonstration and get arrested to get to the police jail
+* "You are KYBER-HIRVI.
+  Your Mission - to find and rescue your friend Kosmoshirvi.
+  We have reason to believe that they have been captured by Finnish polices forces beyond the Helsinki border."

+### Cut-scene: Police demonstrator-carrying-robot carries Kyber-Hirvi softly to the police bus to be arrested

+### Mission: Kyber-Hirvi must hack the cell door lock and search and save arrested Kosmoshirvi

 ### Cut-scene: mission briefing #1, #2, ...
 * Elks/moose discussion the mission.